marco-vrinssen/ClassicPlusBrutalist/README.md

 # Classic+ Pro

-## Addon Version 1.0
+## Addon Version
+1.0

-## Game Version Requirement: WoW Classic 1.15.0
+## Game Version Requirement
+WoW Classic 1.15.0

 ### Summary
 Super lightweight (380kb memory) add-on that modifies the user interface for a more contemporary design while maintaining the integrity of the game's overall art direction, and implements fundamental user experience improvements in terms of item handling and player interaction.